scottyschup/ruby-curriculum/projects/poker.md

     * Holds the deck
     * Keeps track of whose turn it is
     * Keeps track of the amount in the pot.

+Make sure to request a code review from your TA once you have some of your classes implemented.